 What are the racial and equity impacts?
-The WASMPBA amendment will add new areas in Chapel Hill's extraterritorial jurisdiction to the primary service area for OWASA's water and sewer services.
-Chapel Hill intends to plan for and support through policies and regulations additional development along this transit corridor that will include affordable housing.
 Local government authority regarding joint agreements related to service delivery allowed the development of this agreement.
 The purpose of this agreement is:

 - 1. To provide a comprehensive, county-wide system of service areas for future utility development and interest areas for dealing with private water and wastewater system problems in areas without public water and sewer service. - 2.
 To complement growth management objectives, land use plans and annexation plans in existing agreements, such as the Orange County-Chapel Hill-Carrboro Joint Planning Agreement and Joint Planning Area Land Use Plan - 3.
 To resolve in advance and preclude future conflicts about future service areas and annexation areas. - 4.
 To provide for predictable long-range water and sewer capital improvement planning and financing, and - 5.
 To provide for limitations on water and sewer service in certain areas, as defined.